-Find: This operation allows nodes to reach specific identifiers, i.e., m-bit addresses from a finite address space 2^m , organized on a ring topology in a clockwise order and calculated at random using a cryptographic hash function h(m).
-The identifier that is specified each time by the initiator can refer to a node $node{id}$ or to an application-specific data $object{id}$.
-When nodes receive a find request, they try to resolve it by examining if this identifier is included in their routing table or in their object table.
-In its routing table, i.e., RT{id} , every node maintains m entries with the details of other nodes that succeeds it on the ring.
-For a node with $node{id} = n$, each entry i contains the details of the closest node with $node{id} \ge n + 2^{(i-1)}$, with i = 1 being the successor of n.
-The way the routing table is constructed allows identifiers to be found in at most m steps.
-Further to these m entries, nodes save in their routing table the details of their predecessor, i.e., the closest node that precedes them along the ring.
-The object table, i.e., OT{id} , is the table where nodes store mappings between $node{id}$ and $object{id}$ for the objects they are responsible for.
-The successor of every object, i.e., the closest node for which it applies $object{id} \leq node{id}$, becomes the responsible for this object node.
-The find operation for a $node{id}$ terminates to a node that has this $node{id}$ in its RT{id} , returning the associated communication address of the specified node{id}.
-In the case of an object{id}, find terminates to the responsible for this object node, who will return the value it stores for this object, i.e., a list of identifiers $\{node{id}\}$ of the nodes who have associated themselves with this object.
-In case the receiver of the request does not have this identifier neither in its RT{id} nor in its OT{id} , it will return the node{id} (and the communication address) of the closest entry from its RT that precedes the sought-after identifier.
+Find: This operation allows nodes to reach specific identifiers, i.e., addresses on the ring topology.
+The identifier that is specified each time by the initiator can refer to a node $(node{id})$ or to an application-specific data ($object{id}$), which is generated by applying a hash function h(m) on the data descriptor.
+When nodes receive a find request, will try to resolve it by examining if this identifier is included in their routing table (RT{id} - the table where nodes store pointers to other nodes around the ring) or in their object table $(OT{id}$ - the table where nodes store mappings between $node{id}$ and $object{id}$ for the objects they are responsible for).
+The find operation for a $node{id}$ terminates to a node that has this $node{id}$ in its RT{id} , returning the associated communication address of the specified $node{id}$.
+In the case of an $object{id}$, find terminates to the responsible for this object node, who will return the associated values $\{node{id}\}$.
+In case the receiver of the request does not have this identifier neither in its RT{id} or its OT{id} , it will return the $node{id}$ (and its communication address) from its routing table that is closer to the sought-after identifier.
 To allow the initiator to monitor how her request is progressively resolving, we adopt an iterative routing where all the traffic is handled by the requesting node; the responder will return the closest node to the initiator, who will then initiate a new operation with this new node.

 Store: This operation provides the possibility for each node to associate its $node{id}$ with a specific $object{id}$.
-The node who wants to be associated initially starts a find operation for this object{id}; this will provide the possibility to the initiator to retrieve the responsible node for this object.
+The node who wants to be associated initially starts a find operation for this $object{id}$; this will provide the possibility to the initiator to retrieve the responsible node for this object.
 As soon as the node has this information, it will contact the responsible node specifying the object with which it wants to be associated.
 The responder will then amend the list for this object with the $node{id}$ of the initiator.
 Themis achieves fault tolerance by adopting a replication mechanism that maps application-specific data to multiple objects.
-In particular, every descriptor that is defined by the naming mechanism in use is hashed together with a counter number $object{id} = h(name{id}||r)$ where $r \in [0, k]$; thus, for a single application-specific data nodes create and store k + 1 objects.
+In particular, every name that is defined by the representation mechanism in use is hashed together with a counter number $object{id} = h(name{id}||r)$ where $r \in [0, k]$; thus, for a single application-specific data nodes create and store k+1 objects.
 The value k is a network constant agreed among the participant nodes, which determines an upper bound of the redundant objects that will be stored on the network.
 However, nodes are free to decide the value k they will use for every application-specific data.
 The responsible nodes drop the values they store in between specific time intervals t.
 For this reason, peers contact the responsible nodes periodically, to make sure that their associations are maintained registered on the network.